geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-30/meeting-transcript.md

 Instead of that, I only add them in order to not have to change the test and the heuristics in this PR.
 I agree.
 Like only to keep the changes in kernel that I this are going to.

 ##### **Geohot** [[00:54:19](https://www.youtube.com/watch?v=U-UYchhy_dY&t=3259)]
-Yeah, yeah, where I would go with this is like eventually what's going to happen with kernel.pi.
-Like don't add new code to kernel.pi.
+Yeah, yeah, where I would go with this is like eventually what's going to happen with kernel.py.
+Like don't add new code to kernel.py.
 Like adding a new thing called an order deck does not what we want to do.
-You kernel.pi is eventually going to basically become kernel info.
+You kernel.py is eventually going to basically become kernel info.
 Like there's going to be some function that transforms your opt-ops into a kernel info.
-And that function can the function can be a beam search that function can be a heuristic that function can be anything.
+And that function can the function can be a BEAM search that function can be a heuristic that function can be anything.
 That function could just be a straight up parser of a bunch of opt-ops.
-But yeah, like the closer we can get kernel.pi the more logic we can basically copy from kernel.pi into kernel info, the better.
+But yeah, like the closer we can get kernel.py the more logic we can basically copy from kernel.py into kernel info, the better.

 ##### **Geohot** [[00:55:00](https://www.youtube.com/watch?v=U-UYchhy_dY&t=3300)]
 Okay.